lemlac/mulem/docs/reference.md

 try risky()! catch (Error(e) then _ | then _)
 ```

 Error handling.
 Unwrap result types with `!` inside a `try` block.
-Unhandled exceptions propagate upward.
-Like with `match _ is`, inline `try _ catch` needs parentheses around the pattern matching section.
+Unhandled errors propagate upward.
+Like with `match _ is`, inline `try _ catch` needs parentheses around the pattern matching section after `catch`.

 ```
 try